miniBill/minibill.github.io/doc/_posts/2019-08-01-haskelm-2-don-t-put-that-on-record.md

 import qualified CLI
 import           CLI.Attributes (onClick)

--- unfortunately Haskell does not support qualified module exports import qualified String
+-- unfortunately Haskell does not support qualified module exports, so we have to explicitly import modules instead of just exposing them from Prelude import qualified String

 main :: IO ()